DukeRobotics/robosub-ros/onboard/catkin_ws/src/controls/README.md

     - None
 - Response:
     - `bool success`
-        - `true`: The PID loops were successfully reset
+        - `true`: The PID loops were successfully reset.
-        - `false`: The PID loops were not successfully reset
+        - `false`: The PID loops were not successfully reset.
     - `string message`
-        - A human-readable message indicating the success or failure of the request
+        - A human-readable message indicating the success or failure of the request.

 #### `/controls/set_static_power_global`
 - Type: `custom_msgs/SetStaticPower`